 Most travelers to Cambodia will need a tourist visa, which allows for a stay of up to 30 days.
 There are two main options for obtaining a tourist visa:

-Visa on Arrival: Available at major entry points, including Phnom Penh International Airport, Siem Reap International Airport, and various land border crossings.
-To obtain a visa on arrival, you will need:
+A Visa on Arrival is available at major entry points, including Phnom Penh International Airport, Siem Reap International Airport, and various land border crossings.
+To obtain a visa on arrival, you will need: A valid passport with at least six months validity from the date of entry.
+One recent passport-sized photo.
+USD 30 cash for the visa fee.

 If you wish to extend your stay beyond the initial 30 days, you can apply for a visa extension at the Department of Immigration in Phnom Penh or through various travel agencies.
 Tourist visas can be extended once for an additional 30 days.
 Business visas can be extended multiple times, with options for single or multiple entries.